Lens Modeling of STRIDES Strongly Lensed Quasars using Neural Posterior Estimation: Discussion

 \item \textbf{Prior choices}.
 The modeling techniques assume different priors for parameters.
 This effect is most notable on $\gamma_{\text{lens}}$, which is often a prior-dominated parameter.

 \end{itemize}

 Despite these differences, we hope to find consistent posteriors between these modeling techniques.
-We compare the parameter estimates in Figure \ref{fig:comp_FM_params}.
+We compare the parameter estimates for $\theta_{\text{E}}$ and $\gamma_{\text{lens}}$ in Figure \ref{fig:comp_FM_params}.
+Additional comparisons for ellipticity and shear are included in Appendix \ref{appendix:ellip_shear}.
 We find that predictions for $\theta_{\text{E}}$ are consistent.
 On the other hand, predictions for $\gamma_{\text{lens}}$ are not always consistent.
 In particular, while the discrepancy between modeling methods is often captured by the larger NPE 1$\sigma$ uncertainty, the \citetalias{STRIDES} 1$\sigma$ uncertainty is not large enough to account for any scatter in modeling results.
 This is further evidence for the conclusion presented in \citet{tan2023project} that the uncertainty from forward modeling techniques is often underestimated.
 The larger $ \sigma$ values from \citet{ertl2023tdcosmo} may more accurately reflect uncertainty from the automated lens modeling.

 We also compare our population model to the population model inferred from \citetalias{STRIDES} posteriors, as shown in Figure \ref{data_contours} and Table \ref{data_hyperparams_table}.
 We explicitly account for the informative prior on $\gamma_{\text{lens}}$ that was assumed for the \citetalias{STRIDES} modeling by including an interim prior $\nu_{int}$ in our hierarchical inference with the forward modeling posteriors.
 The models agree perfectly for $\mathcal{M}_{\theta_{\mathrm{E}}}$ and $\Sigma_{\theta_{\mathrm{E}},\theta_{\mathrm{E}}}$.
 There is some discrepancy on $\mathcal{M}_{\gamma_{\text{lens}}}$, which is not surprising considering the scatter on individual predictions seen in Figure \ref{fig:comp_FM_params}.
 However, central values are consistent within 2$\sigma$.
 Additionally, the precision on $\mathcal{M}_{\gamma_{\text{lens}}}$ is comparable between the two techniques (3\% with SNPE modeling, and 2\% with automated forward modeling).